deltachat/deltachat-core/README.md

 Some hints:

+- Regard the header files in the `src`-directory as a documentation; we've marked the parts that can be used as "public" there.

+- For objects, C-structures are used.
+If not mentioned otherwise, you can read the members here directly.

+- For `get`-functions, you have to unref the return value in some way.

 - Strings in function arguments or return values are usually UTF-8 encoded

-- Returned `char*`-strings must be freed using `free()` - we leave it up to the next level (Android, Java, iOS, Qt, ...) to use smarter strings and do not add overhead here.

 - Threads are implemented using POSIX threads (pthread_* functions)